alexyorke/alexyorke.github.io/_posts/2025-09-13-monads-in-c-sharp-part-2-result-either.md

 ### Why is `_repo.Save(user)` inside `Match`?

 `Save` is `I/O`.
 It can fail with expected outcomes (e.g., uniqueness conflicts) and unexpected `exceptions` (timeouts, outages).
 Here we model expected failures with `Result` and let unexpected infrastructure `exceptions` bubble to boundary handlers (logging/translation).
-If you want uniform composition, catch and map repo/client `exceptions` into `Result` at the boundary.

-I’m using `C#` to demonstrate how `Result` fits typical application code; this isn’t a call to turn `C#` into `Haskell`.

 ### Async: the `Task<Result<...>>` nesting weirdness

 Async note: once you mix Task and Result, you’ll quickly want async-aware combinators (MapAsync/BindAsync) so you can compose Task<Result<…>> without glue code.
-Rather than reimplement those helpers here, use a library that provides them.
+Rather than reimplement those helpers here in a likely buggy fashion, use a library that provides them.

 ### Recap